The Scenario

 don't believe the hype

 Over rotating on the latest hype train signals zero understanding of the forces your audience actually feels.
+If every vendor in your space could open with the same line, it's not your scenario.

 inventing urgency